-Hats, bandanas, and hoods are allowed (as long as a student's eyes and ears are visible with exceptions for religious head coverings)
+• Hats, bandanas, and hoods are allowed (as long as a student's eyes and ears are visible - with exceptions for religious head coverings)

 If a student is not in dress code during school time, staff will first ask them to get into dress code using their own items (clothes in their backpack, locker, etc.).
 If students do not have dress code items with them, we will loan them items from the GALS clothes library for the day and require that they change to comply with the dress code.
+Students repeatedly out of dress code may lose the privilege to dress down on Wednesday.